 Key Stage Two Year 3 and Year 4 Daily reading 15 minutes daily Children will have a levelled reading book, or a quality text which has been approved by the teacher, with sufficient challenge and depth to promote stamina and fluency.
 It is imperative that your child brings the book to school every day.
 We would like the reading record to be used regularly by both the children and parents with signed comments.
 The children will have an additional copy of the whole class reading book for daily taught reading lessons with a focus on the development of comprehension, fluency and stamina.
 This whole class text will remain in school.
-Children who have read daily over the course of the week, will receive three house points.
+Children who have read and recorded their reading daily over the course of the week, will receive five house points.
 The teacher will initial and record this reward.
 It's still good to share books.
-Reading a book to your child gives them access to stories that may as yet be too challenging for them to read alone.
+Reading a book to your child gives them access to stories that may, as yet, be too challenging for them to read alone.
 Share a variety of texts: books, magazines, websites, Apps, to show how reading can help you to follow interests.
 Your child will be starting to read more challenging, longer texts and at times they will still value the opportunity to read to you.
-Continue to question.
-Helping children to develop skills of prediction and Inference-I wonder why that happened?
+Continue to question will help children to develop their skills of prediction and inference-I wonder why that happened?
 What might happen as a result of that?
 Weekly spellings 10 minutes daily Pupils will be issued with spellings weekly.
-The homework book will have the weekly spelling words which need to be applied through a written sentence.
-This book will also include information on how to practise spellings to ensure the learning is more concrete and long term.
-We will also be sending home common exception words half termly for the children to rehearse.
+Spelling lists will be stuck into the children's homework books.
+We would like them to practise their spellings each day by using the look, read, cover, write, check columns provided.
+In addition, the children will apply their knowledge by choosing five of the words to write into sentences.
+This will support the embedding of tricky words into their long-term memory and will also provide an opportunity to support handwriting and sentence construction.
+We will also send home common exception words half termly for the children to rehearse.
 These words are challenging and will require re-visiting to ensure they are secure within the child's working memory.
 Weekly times table task.
 20 minutes weekly or could be broken into 5 minute sessions for quick times table recall.
-This activity may take a written or practical form or be issued through My Maths online or the Times Table Rockstars App.
-Pupils will be provided with an activity linked to learning and applying their times tables.
-(Government expectations state that children should know times tables and division facts to 12 x 12 by the end of Y4) Children will be tested on their times tables weekly and results shared through the homework book.
+This activity may take a written or practical form and will be glued into the homework book or issued through My Maths online or the Times Table Rock Stars App.
+(Government expectations state that children should know times tables and division facts to 12 x 12 by the end of Y4) Children will be tested on their times tables weekly and results shared through the spelling book.
 The tests will require straight forward recall plus application in a problem.
+Children will also have a half-termly maths target with suggested activities which will be glued into homework books.